-Chandra Reddy is Dean of the College of Agriculture, Human and Natural Sciences and Director of Research/Administrator of Extension at Tennessee State University, Nashville, TN.
-Dr. Reddy earned his B.S. and M.S degrees from Andhra Pradesh Agricultural University, India in 1974 and 1977, respectively and Ph.D. degree in Agronomy from the University of Florida in 1982.
-In 2006 he completed Harvard University’s Management Development Program.
-Dr. Reddy also completed the Association of Public and Land-Grant Universities two-year national leadership development program in 2012, and became a Fellow of the Food Systems Leadership Institute.
+Chandra Reddy is Dean of the College of Agriculture and Director of Research /Administrator of Extension at Tennessee State University, Nashville, TN.
+Dr. Reddy earned his B.S. and M.S degrees from India and his Ph.D. degree in Agronomy from the University of Florida in 1982.

-An agronomist by training, Dr. Reddy has focused much of his work on soil quality, crop production and environmental sustainability issues.
-Dr. Reddy’s early research was conducted in Africa while serving on a USAID-funded Institution Building Project, and focused on ways local farmers could improve millet and cowpea production.
-His more recent research work was conducted in Alabama, developing practices to conserve soils, enhance environmental quality and improve soil productivity in the cotton production systems in the Southeastern US.
-Dr. Reddy has published his research findings in a number of prestigious journals, books, and conference proceedings; current totals include 251 publications and numerous externally funded research projects.
-He has taught both undergraduate and graduate-level courses, and directed thesis/dissertation research of several M.S. and Ph.D. degree candidates.
+Dr. Reddy has focused much of his research work on soil quality, crop production and environmental sustainability issues.
+Dr. Reddy has published his research findings in a number of prestigious journals, books, and conference proceedings, with current totals including 266 publications and numerous externally funded research projects.
+He has taught both undergraduate and graduate-level courses and directed the thesis/dissertation research of several M.S. and Ph.D. degree candidates.
+He is a Fellow of the American Society of Agronomy and a Fellow of the Soil Science Society of America.

 Contact Information: